Hypergeometric motives and the generalized Fermat equation: Introduction

 Understanding solutions to the generalized Fermat equation when $\chi <0 $ is a very challenging open problem.
 A beautiful and deep result of Darmon and Granville (\cite{DarmonGran}) asserts that equation (\ref{eq:genFermat}) has finitely many \emph{primitive} integral points for each choice of the parameters $A,B,C,p,q,r$.
 However, the proof is non-effective (as it depends on Faltings' proof of Mordell's conjecture).

 {\bf Support for Fermat-Catalan's conjecture: the ABC conjecture}.

-The well known ABC conjecture (due to Oesterl\'e and Masser) implies a strong finiteness result: there exist only finitely many triples $(A,B,C)=(x^p,y^q,z^r)$ satisfying $A+B=C$ and $\gcd(A,B,C)=1$.
+The well known ABC conjecture (due to Oesterl\'e and Masser) implies a strong finiteness result: there exist only finitely many triples $(A,B,C)=(x^q,y^p,z^r)$ satisfying $A+B=C$ and $\gcd(A,B,C)=1$.
 Therefore the values of $(x,y,z,p,q,r)$ for which a non-trivial solution exists belong to a finite set (see \cite{DarmonGran}).
-Unfortunately (as is widely believed within the mathematical community) the ABC conjecture is far from being proved, so other techniques are needed.
+Unfortunately (as is widely believed within the mathematical community) the ABC conjecture is far from being proved, hence a different approach is needed.

 {\bf The modular method}.